multiversx/mx-docs/docs/sdk-and-tools/mxpy/sending-bulk-transactions.md

 send-bulk-tx
 ```

 The first command imports the `send-bulk-tx` command from the `transactions.sh` file (see the file in step 1 above).
-Then the second command executes `send-bulk-tx`, which will call `erdpy` for each of the transactions in the set.
+Then the second command executes `send-bulk-tx`, which will call `mxpy` for each of the transactions in the set.

 Done!